colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-42-13-073613-c-in-one-hour-a-day-by-siddhartha-rao.md

 ---
 layout: post
-title: ""C++ in One Hour a Day" by Siddhartha Rao"
+title: "C++ in One Hour a Day by Siddhartha Rao"
 description: " "
 date: 2023-09-27
 tags: [programming]